oleksandr-bilyk/WindowsApplicationBlock/docs/README.md

 <img src=/docs/images/ApplicationSimulateButton.png width=450 height=300 />

 To release view layer Application Logic calls `IApplicationLogicAgent.ResetViewAsync` method.
 Applciation Logic may notify all View Models about such unload because view models are provided by Application Logic.
 All windows visual tree root elements will be set to `null`.
 After that application logic should call `GC.Collect` method to release managed objects.
 It is important to understand that view models provided byt `IPageViewModelFactory` will be collected if there will be no references from `IWindowFrameController`.
 Views content will be reconstructed again only when application will move to foreground.
 To restore views IWindowFrameController will provide `IPageViewModelFactory` again.
 Such lifecycle allows to reconstruct new View Models for opened windows or cache them on `IWindowFrameController` level.
 ## Secondary Windows
 `IApplicationLogicAgent` interface has `OpenNewSecondaryViewAsync` method that allows to open secondary window. `OpenNewSecondaryViewAsync` takes `IWindowFrameControllerFactory` to build `IWindowFrameController` for secondary window.
-Every window `IWindowFrameController` will have its own `IWindowFrameControllerAgent` to invoke View Model methods in window's View dispatcher.
+Each window's `IWindowFrameController` will have its own `IWindowFrameControllerAgent` to invoke View Model methods in window's View dispatcher.